monsoonmaelstrom/book2/book2.md

 “How?”

 “Imagine that I’m holding the magic in my hand,” I say, still kneeling.
-“And imagine your magic is like a hand, and you can reach out and take it.
+“And imagine your magic is like a third hand, and you can reach out and take it.
 Then keep trying until you do.”

 It takes about twenty minutes of trial and error, but eventually he figures it out.
 I was pretty confident he’d be able to.

 “Now that you have it, let yourself look through its eyes.
 You’ll be able to nudge where it goes and what it does, but ultimately, it’s still just an owl.
-A light touch is best though.”
+A light touch is best.”

 “Huh,” is the entirety of Giorgi’s reaction.